spf13/viper/README.md

 the value will be read each time it is accessed.
 It does not fix the value when the BindEnv is called.

-AutomaticEnv is intended to be a convenience helper.
-It will look for all keys that have been set (via defaults, config file, flag, or remote key value) and call BindEnv on that key.
-It does not simply import all ENV variables.
-Because of this behavior it’s usually best to call it last.
+AutomaticEnv is a powerful helper especially when combined with SetEnvPrefix.
+When called, Viper will check for an environment variable any time a viper.Get request is made.
+It will apply the following rules.
+It will check for a environment variable with a name matching the key uppercased and prefixed with the EnvPrefix if set.

 #### Env example